Free SEO Audit

 Positives SEO provides the best return on investment of any digital marketing channel and has longevity (every trace of your site does not disappear instantly if discontinued, as with paid advertising).
-It is always possible to increase your visibility further no matter how long you have been doing SEO, by doing things such as targeting bigger and higher search volume keywords, adding additional sections to your website, or improving upon existing on page optimisation work.
+It is always possible to increase your visibility further no matter how long you have been doing SEO, by doing things such as targeting bigger and higher search volume keywords, adding additional sections to your website, or improving upon existing on-page optimisation work.

-Negatives SEO is a long term approach and requires upfront investment.
+Negatives SEO is a long term approach and requires an upfront investment.
 You will need to spend on SEO for between 3 and 6 months before you see the great return on investment it provides.

 We understand that SEO can often appear complex, a service that is full of endless acronyms and technical jargon that seems aimed at making anyone other than SEO professionals feel stupid and as though they need help with it.
 Our approach is different.
 Very different in fact!
-We aim to educate anyone we work with in the fundamentals of optimisation, as we have learnt that when clients truly understand what we are doing, they have a better grasp of our approach and of progress in the early stages of a campaign and throughout.
-For companies based close by (or willing to travel to our Manchester office), we offer basic courses on SEO in Manchester city centre which enables those we work with to gain a greater understanding of basic SEO principles, allowing them a greater insight into what we’re doing at each stage of the SEO process and why.
+We aim to educate anyone we work with in regards to the fundamentals of optimisation, as we have learnt that when clients truly understand what we are doing, they have a better grasp of our approach and of progress in the early stages of a campaign and throughout.
+For companies based close by (or willing to travel to our Manchester office), we offer basic courses on SEO in Manchester city centre which enables those we work with to gain a greater understanding of basic search engine optimisation principles, allowing them a greater insight into what we’re doing at each stage of the SEO process and why.

 The only two reasons companies need help from an SEO agency such as Red Cow are:

-- Expertise – Our founders and our team have worked within the field of SEO in Manchester’s best known agencies, in well known client-side positions and on a global scale elsewhere in the world since the very early days of the sector, and we have seen the many changes that have occurred throughout that time.
+- Expertise – Our founders and our team have worked within the field of SEO in Manchester’s best-known agencies, in well known client-side positions and on a global scale elsewhere in the world since the very early days of the sector, and we have seen the many changes that have occurred throughout that time.
 Experience alone, however, doesn’t mean a lot, as we continually come in to contact with people/agencies who work as if it is still 2001 and haven’t evolved their processes, which ultimately destroys websites.
 Our value is in the passion we have to continually ensure we are the best SEO agency in Manchester and beyond, which means we push harder to understand ranking factors, no matter how minor they seem, and get the edge over both Google and other SEO agencies.

-At Red Cow, we take a very different approach to SEO and our digital marketing work in general.
-We don’t see ourselves as one of the many stereotypical digital marketing agencies who ‘disprupt’ the market.
+At Red Cow, we take a very different approach to our SEO strategy and our digital marketing work in general.
+We don’t see ourselves as one of the many stereotypical digital marketing agencies who ‘disrupt’ the market.
 We don’t have meetings in an office tree-house with a slide, nor do we talk incessantly about the success of a campaign in terms of it having ‘reached’ a certain number of people.
 We are competitive, we want to make you money, and we want to achieve the best results in order to do so.
 We provide a highly consultative, corporate level of service with results determined purely by the bottom line – return on investment.